khalilbslimen/Homology-modeling-/README.md

 P29957.B99990005.pdb          5761.77441   -57081.95703        0.99589
 ```
 ## Model evaluation
-now i evalute my model with the `evaluate_model.py` and creat a plot with GNUPLOT using the `template.profile` file
+-Now I evaluated my model with the `evaluate_model. py` and create a plot with GNUPLOT using the `template. profile` file
 Launch a new PyMol session and load the model, crystal, and template structures, then execute the following commands.
 ```shell
 select reference, 1AQM and name CA